This example aims to catalog different chemicals depending on whether they are biodegradable or not.

 The variable to be predicted can have two values (ready or not ready biodegradable molecule).

 Thus, this is a binary classification project.
-The goal here is to observe the correlation between different molecular descriptors with the biodegradability or not of a molecule.
+The goal here is to observe the correlation between different molecular descriptors and the biodegradability of a molecule.

 2. Data set

-The file biodegradation.csv contains 1055 samples of chemicals, each of them with 41 inputs and one of them is a binary target.
+The file biodegradation.csv contains 1055 samples of chemicals, each with 41 inputs, and one is a binary target.

 This data set contains the following variables: